ScanLAB-Projects/www/README.md

 Place images for `eternal-return` in the corresponding `src/assets/projects/eternal-return` location.
 Images placed here will automatically be reduced during the build step.

+### Archive

+All Previous projects are publicly available under their original slug.